Search

 This section explores the core learning mechanisms that enable large language models to acquire and demonstrate psychological understanding and capabilities.
 Worked numerical examples are provided along with code demonstrating LLM pre-training.

-How LLMs learn (1 of 4): tokenizationHow LLMs learn (2 of 4): forward passHow LLMs learn (3 of 4): back propagationHow LLMs learn (4 of 4): optimizationSeedling: LLM training walkthrough Fine-tuning LLMs: Adapters, LoRA, QLoRA, and related methodsAlignment: what it is, why it matters, how to do itEmergent LLM capabilities
+How LLMs learn (1 of 4): TokenizationHow LLMs learn (2 of 4): Forward passHow LLMs learn (3 of 4): Back propagationHow LLMs learn (4 of 4): OptimizationBuild an LLM from the ground up (’Seedling’ case-study) Fine-tuning LLMs: Adapters, LoRA, QLoRA, and related methodsAlignment: What it is, why it matters, how to do itEmergent LLM capabilities

 Part 3: Psychometric AI methods & tools